 Key findings of the inventory

-- In 2016 the agriculture and energy sectors were the two largest contributors to New Zealand’s gross emissions, at 49.2 per cent and 39.8 per cent respectively.
+- The agriculture and energy sectors were the two sectors with the largest contributions to New Zealand’s gross emissions, at 48.1 per cent and 40.7 per cent respectively (see graph below).

-- The Land Use, Land-Use Change and Forestry (LULUCF) sector offsets nearly one third of New Zealand’s gross emissions
+- The Land Use, Land-Use Change and Forestry (LULUCF) sector offset nearly one third of New Zealand’s gross emissions (see graph below).

-The graph shows how much each sector contributed to our greenhouse gas emissions.
+How much each sector contributed to our greenhouse gas emissions

-Note: The Land Use, Land-Use Change and Forestry (LULUCF) sector removes more carbon dioxide than it emits, so the net emissions from this sector are expressed as a negative number.
+Note: Net emissions from this sector are expressed as a negative number because the Land Use, Land-Use Change and Forestry (LULUCF) sector removes more carbon dioxide than it emits.